gbauza3destinee/gbauza3destinee/README.md

 I am a Non Binary programmer born and raised in New York City.
 I love making programs, pursuing curiosity and learning from life, and working remotely beside my sidekick bunny- who reminds me to eat my daily greens🥬.

-I am excited to participate in the ever expanding field of tech.
-My goal is to meet any problem with confidence and put myself into new experiences, so I can produce smarter, cleaner and more optimized solutions with my code.
+I am excited to participate in the ever expanding field of tech!
+My goal is to meet any problem with enthusiasm and creativity while learning from new experiences and problems.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gbauza3destinee&label=Profile%20views&color=0e75b6&style=flat" alt="gbauza3destinee" /> </p>